Primary Health Network (PHN) for country South Australia.

 Our mission is to bridge the gap of health inequity and access in rural South Australia by building a collaborative and responsive country SA health care system.
-We are committed to improving the patient ‘experience’ of the health system.
+We are committed to improving people's experience of the health system.
 We will;

 Country SA PHN covers all of South Australia, apart from the Adelaide metropolitan area.
 This means Country SA PHN covers 99.8% of the State geographically and approximately 30% of SA’s total population.
-We encompass one Local Health Network – Country South Australia LHN.
+The Country SA PHN boundaries include the six Regional Local Health Networks (LHNs).